jordipons/musicnn/FAQs.md

 * **I love this library!
 How can I send you money?** First, contact me on `jordi.pons@dolby.com`.

-# Are you using musiCNN?
+# Are you using musicnn?
 If you are using it for academic works, please cite us:
 ```
 @inproceedings{pons2018atscale,